wemixarchive/go-wbft/README.md

 ### Improved Miner Worker Operations
 The existing miner worker is designed to be fit to the ethash algorithm.
 When a new block is received, the worker starts new work and enters a loop to find the nonce.
 After a certain time (recommit time), it starts new work to include newly in-came transactions in the block.
 However, this behavior is not suitable for the IBFT algorithm.
 While it is correct to start work when a new block is received, starting new work at each recommit time is inefficient.
 Instead, it is more appropriate to start new work when a new round begins.
 In IBFT, there are cases where consensus fails in a round, and in such cases, a new proposer must start new work.
 The timing for this should be determined by a round change, not by recommit time.
 Therefore, in WBFT, the worker is modified to start work at the beginning of each round.
 The following protocol is applied:
-- When the worker receives a new block, it notifies the WBFT engine to perform the final commit (Same to IBFT)
+- When the worker receives a new block, it notifies the WBFT engine to perform the final commit (Same to IBFT).
-- The WBFT engine notifies the worker to start new work whenever a new sequence begins with a new round (round 0) or when a round change occurs
+- The WBFT engine notifies the worker to start new work whenever a new sequence begins with a new round (round 0) or when a round change occurs.
-- The WBFT engine waits for the block period before notifying the worker(In the existing IBFT, the block period was waited for when sealing the block)
+- The WBFT engine waits for the block period before notifying the worker(In the existing IBFT, the block period was waited for when sealing the block).
-- When new work starts, the worker begins the process of preparing the block
+- When new work starts, the worker begins the process of preparing the block.

 ### Enhanced Block Header Verification
 In the existing IBFT, the block verification process involved validating the consensus proof of the validators.
 This process required knowledge of the validator set, which is available for blocks being added to the canonical chain.
 However, during the snap sync process, the target block for verification could belong to a distant future in the canonical chain, making it impossible to determine the validator set.
 As a result, errors would escalate, and the snap sync process was implemented to ignore such errors.
 This logic had the potential to overlook errors that should have been detected, necessitating improvement.